-The Office of Registration and Academic Records, as part of Enrollment Services, supports the Catalog and Curriculum Management function.
+The Office of the University Registrar, as part of Enrollment Services, supports the Catalog and Curriculum Management function.

 The catalog is the document that explicitly states the requirements to which students must adhere in order to complete their degree program.